 Disclaimer: This is not legal advice.
 We are not a law firm.
 This is our interpretation of the NYC Intercom Law.
-Please contact a licensed attorney if you need assistance interpreting any laws.
+Please contact a licensed attorney if you need assistance interpreting this or any laws.

 Owning or managing a property in New York City is complicated enough.
 You’re already spending time providing a great living experience for your residents — and if you’re looking for an installer to upgrade or replace your apartment intercom system, the last thing you need is to get bogged down in NYC’s apartment regulations.
 You’ve got a lot on your plate without worrying about getting caught up in legal technicalities.

 In this guide to the NYC intercom law, we’ll summarize the city’s laws regarding apartment intercoms.
 Then, we’ll explain how to comply with these laws and how to meet legal requirements with ButterflyMX’s video intercom system.

 According to the NYC intercom law, your apartment building needs an intercom if it was built or converted for residential use after January 1st, 1968, and if it contains eight or more apartments.
 Under those conditions, you’re legally required to install an intercom.
 NYC intercom law outlines the functions an intercom must perform as well.
 Intercoms must allow apartment residents to communicate with guests from inside their apartments.
 Also, residents must be able to use intercoms to unlock the building’s main entryway and allow guests to enter.

 Below is a section of N.Y.
 Multiple Dwelling Law § 50-a, explaining which types of buildings need intercom systems: